zgulde/cods/README.md

 ### General Server Commands

 - `login`: log in to the server
-- `upload`: upload a file to the server
+- `upload`: upload a file to the server (will default to the user's home directory if no destination path is specified)
 - `info`: view some general information about your server
 - `restart`: restart a specific service.
 Shortcut for logging in and running `sudo systemctl restart ...`